 The only lucky numbers in Plastic Surgery are 212-543-1700.
 That is my telephone number at Yager Esthetics.

 It is now July, which means half of 2016 is gone.
 The older you get, the faster the time slips away from you.
 As you know, I always do a year end review of my results so I can keep my quality at its best.
 I thought I would reflect on a few trends I have found in the first half of 2016.

 Surgical demand remains high, and I continue to see an increase in Brazilian Butt Lifts.
 I have done as many as four in a single day, and this year should do more than 200.
 I have a long experience and have honed my technique to get the best results, but there are still limits to how much fat will stay, and it is very patient dependent.

 I continue to be the tummy tuck guy, approaching 200 a year as well.
 I have changed my suturing technique for the muscle, and have been even more pleased.
 I continue to do “retucks”, abdominoplasties after others have done them in the past.
 Challenging, but very rewarding.

 I have assembled a great staff, and continue to strive for the best patient experience.
-We are more automated, trying to go fully paperless this year.
-I pads are in increasing use, and the tech continues to help us give a better experience.
+We are more automated, trying to go fully paperless this year, we’ve opted for document management software offered by FileCenter and similar services. iPads are in increasing use, and the tech continues to help us give a better experience.